AWegnerGitHub/SE_Zephyr_VoteRequest_bot/README.md

 pip install -r requirements.txt
 ```

+The MySQL connector is also required.
+Get that from [here](http://dev.mysql.com/downloads/connector/python/)

 ### User Settings (optional)

 If you wish to run this bot without any input on your part, you need to create a `user_settings.py` file that contains the login information this bot will utilize.
 Remember, there is a 20 reputation requirement to be able to post to a room.
 If you do not create this file, you will be prompted for login information each time the bot starts.
 If you are running the bot and saving data to a database, you must utilize this method and provide an `API_KEY` and `API_TOKEN`